 Drums and other containers used for storing wastes from drilling operations will be labeled when accumulation in the container begins.
+Analysis pending labels should be used initially.
 Labels will include the following minimum information:

 - Container number

 - Container contents

 - Origin (source area including individuals wells, piezometers, and soil borings)

 - Date that accumulation began

 - Date that accumulation ended

 - Generator Contact Information

 - When laboratory results are received, drum labels will be completed or revised to indicate the hazardous waste constituents in compliance with Title 40 of the Code of Federal Regulations, Part 262, Subpart C if the results indicate hazardous waste or labeled as non-hazardous if applicable.